andremleblanc/jruby-druid/README.md

+# :no_entry: Deprecated
-# :no_entry: Deprecated in favor of MRI compatible gem active at https://github.com/andremleblanc/druiddb-ruby
+Deprecated in favor of MRI compatible gem active at https://github.com/andremleblanc/druiddb-ruby.